 Research Panel Overview

-- SERP: Frase analyzes the top SERP results for your search query and provides average word, header, and link counts (and more with the SEO add-on).
+- SERP: Frase analyzes the top SERP results for your search query and provides average word, header, and link counts (and Domain Authority and Backlink data with the Pro add-on).
 It also returns each of the top results, including an outline for each.
-A user can then filter by Headers, Links, and Statistics (and also "Related", more sources outside the top 20)
+A user can then filter by Headers, Links, and Statistics (and also "Related & News", more sources outside the top 20 and Google News)

-- Brief: Frase can automate a content brief to aggregate the exact information you want from the SERP results; a read only snapshot of your "Content Brief" tab in the editor will also be visible if the brief is automated
+- Brief: Frase can automate a content brief to aggregate the exact information you want from the SERP results; a read only snapshot of your "Content Brief" tab is also visible from here.
+Watch how to create Frase's Automated Brief.

 - AI Writer: Allows you to set Background Context for the AI writer to anchor the document and also navigate to AI templates